 Eggless Sourdough Pumpkin Pie

 This Eggless Sourdough Pumpkin Pie uses up sourdough discard for a fun twist on the iconic Thanksgiving dessert.
-This pumpkin pie made with sourdough discard uses sourdough discard in a buttery and flaky pie crust and inside the traditional custard filling that is naturally eggless!
+This homemade pumpkin pie uses sourdough discard both in the buttery and flaky pie crust and inside the traditional custard filling that is naturally eggless!

-If you’re looking for more pumpkin recipes, check out some of my other favorites like my Frosted Pecan Pumpkin Spice Cookies, Eggless Pumpkin Spice Scones, or my Buttermilk Pumpkin Waffles.
+If you’re looking for more pumpkin recipes, check out some of my other favorites like Frosted Pecan Pumpkin Spice Cookies, Eggless Pumpkin Spice Scones, Soft Baked Pumpkin Spice Cranberry Sandwich Cookies, Pumpkin Spice Pop Tarts With Pie Crust, or Buttermilk Pumpkin Waffles.

 Why You'll Love This Recipe

-Uses Sourdough Discard: I love any recipes that uses sourdough discard as it eliminates waste!
-This pumpkin pie made with sourdough discard uses sourdough discard both in the crust and in the filling!
+• Uses Sourdough Discard: I love any recipes that uses sourdough discard as it eliminates waste!
+This organic pumpkin pie made with sourdough discard uses sourdough discard both in the pie crust and in the filling!

-Eggless: Traditional old fashioned custard is made with egg yolks and flour.
+• Eggless: Traditional old fashioned custard is made with egg yolks and flour.
 So while a traditional pumpkin pie would have eggs, I use cornstarch and sourdough discard in this to mimic the combination of flour and eggs in traditional custard.
-This recipe is even easier than an egg filled pie as there’s no worry of over whipping your eggs!
+This eggless pumpkin pie is even easier than an egg filled pie as there’s no worry of over whipping your eggs!

-Whipped Cream: Two words: whipped cream.
-Any pie that has homemade whipped cream on top is a win in my book!
+• Whipped Cream: Two words: whipped cream.
+Any organic pumpkin pie that has homemade organic whipped cream on top is a win in my book!
 It’s incredibly easy to whip up some fresh whipped cream and it will make this Eggless Sourdough Pumpkin Pie that much better!
-I top it with chopped pecans but you could also use walnuts.

-So, this recipe is not only double tested by both of us – check, it also is eggless – check, and it uses sourdough discard – triple check!
-I have made so many pumpkin pies in my bakery past, I can't even count them.
+So, this recipe is not only double tested by both of us – check, it also is an eggless pumpkin pie – check, and it uses sourdough discard – triple check!
+I have made so many pumpkin pies in my bakery days, I can't even count them.
 So, I knew I could create an Eggless Sourdough Pumpkin Pie that would taste just like the traditional dessert you love but with a sourdough twist.

 Why This Recipe Works